• Skip to primary navigation

 Instructions

-• Grate the frozen butter using the large holes of a box grater.
+• Grate 8 Tablespoons frozen unsalted butter using the large holes of a box grater.
 Transfer butter to a plate and place in the freezer to keep cold.

-• Whisk together all purpose flour, whole wheat flour, sugar, baking powder, salt, and baking soda in a large bowl.
+• Whisk together 1 ½ cups all purpose flour, ½ cup whole wheat flour, ⅓ cup cup granulated sugar, 1 teaspoon baking powder, ½ teaspoon salt, and ¼ teaspoon baking soda in a large bowl.

-• Whisk together yogurt, egg and vanilla in a medium bowl.
+• Whisk together½ cup plain Greek yogurt, 1 large egg, and 1 teaspoon vanilla in a medium bowl.

 • Place the dough on a lightly floured countertop, and lightly dust the top with flour.
 Roll into a 12" square.
-Spread the roasted rhubarb and white chocolate evenly over the dough.
-Using a dough scraper to help remove the dough from the counter, roll the dough into a log (as if you were making cinnamon buns).
+Spread the roasted rhubarb and ½ cup white chocolate chips or chunks evenly over the dough.
+Using a bench scraper to help remove the dough from the counter, roll the dough into a log (as if you were making cinnamon buns).
 Press the log into a 4x12" rectangle and cut into 8 triangles (cut in half, then cut each half in half to form squares, then cut each square in half on the diagonal to form triangles).

-• Place the triangles on a baking sheet lined with a silicone baking mat or parchment paper, and sprinkle lightly with sugar (use about 1 teaspoon total).
+• Place the triangles on a baking sheet lined with a silicone baking mat or parchment paper, and sprinkle lightly with coarse sanding sugar or turbinado sugar (use about 1 teaspoon total).
 Bake for 15-17 minutes, until golden brown on top.

 Nutrition